 Please email us at value@goldcardauctions along with a picture of the card and we will ATTEMPT to provide you a value of your card based on past sales.

-Email firstname.lastname@example.org if you would like advice in regards to purchasing a Steph Curry rookie card.
+Email email@example.com if you want advice regarding purchasing a Steph Curry rookie card.

 Curry has proven himself to be one of the best players of his generation and has the rings to prove it.

 When most people look at cards as investment options, they look for the player’s accolades.
-That makes sense for most players, and it works for Steph Curry too.
+That makes sense for most players, and it also works for Steph Curry.
 After all, he has had a tremendous career.

 On top of being the all-time leader in three-pointers made, Steph is a two-time MVP, three-time NBA Champion, eight-time all-star, and has made the All-NBA First Team four times.

-However, accolades do not put in perspective the effect Stephen Curry has had on the game of basketball.
+However, accolades do not put in perspective the effect Stephen Curry has had on basketball.
 He revolutionized the game of basketball with his sharpshooting.

 Without Steph Curry, we would not have stars like Damian Lillard, Trae Young, or Luka Doncic doing the things they do.